 Blue Lacy Dog Temperament

-Bred to assist farmers around the ranch, the Blue Lacy has a strong work ethic and is extremely energetic.
+Bred to assist farmers around the ranch, the Blue Lacy has a strong work ethic and is very energetic.
 If you run marathons and would like a dog to run along beside you, the Blue Lacy will be happy to do that.
 They will willingly join in with agility, search and rescue, hunt, herd—whatever you’re up for, they can adapt to.

-However, they need a job and a lot of exercise, or they can get bored and destructive.
+But, they need a job and a lot of exercise, or they can get bored and destructive.

 Another thing to note is that they were bred to herd and hunt.
 This means they have a high prey drive.
 They’ll chase everything that moves, including your cats, your children, and the mailman, unless they are socialized properly and trained from a young age.